 Sometimes it’s nice to have that snapshot.
 I don’t know about you guys, but sometimes I want to cover all the bases.
 I want to be sure I’m not missing anything.
 If one of my kiddos is struggling in a certain area, I want to know about it.

-So, when I was offered the chance to try NWEA ® MAP® GrowthTM Testing Services via Affordable Homeschool Testing Services (AHTS), I jumped at the chance.
+So, when I was offered the chance to try NWEA ® MAP® GrowthTM Testing Services via Homeschool Boss, I jumped at the chance.

 If you’re interested in trying this too, keep reading because there is a giveaway at the end of this post.

 Online Homeschool Testing Can Simplify the Year-End Evaluation Process

 *Disclosure: I received access to Homeschool Boss at no cost.
 I was not required to write a positive review.
 As always, all thoughts and opinions are my own.
 I only choose to share resources and products that I would use with my own family and those that I believe will help other homeschool families.
 I have paid for this service several times since the original review was published.

 2020 Homeschool Boss update: